LedgerProject/ConDIDI_backend/doc/ideas_todos.md

 - [ ] instead of sending Tickets immediately, offer a "send ticket" button
 - [ ] as json web tokens are only valid once and expire quick, offer an easy way to re-issue them every time they are used as QR-codes or deep-links
-- [ ] allow users to request new password or new login credential with their email.
+- [ ] allow users to request new a password or new login credential with their email.

 # General
 - [ ] look into what fields should be used for credentials, update jolocom microservice config.ts